Medically reviewed by Drugs.com. Last updated on Jan 21, 2022.

 - Liver disease—Use with caution.
 This medicine may make this condition worse.

-Your doctor may need to check your brain before you start using this medicine.
-To do this, you may need to have a test known as a Magnetic Resonance Imaging (MRI) scan.
+Your doctor may need to check your brain before you start receiving this medicine.
+To do this, you may need to have a Magnetic Resonance Imaging (MRI) scan.

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a rash; hives; itching; swelling of the face, tongue, and throat; trouble breathing; or chest pain after you receive the injection.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, or mouth after receiving this medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.